 When will the U.S. start to widely adopt the new EMV chip card technology?

-Retailers will be responsible for fraudulent transactions in October 2015 if they do not have EMV chip card enabled terminals installed, which is a shift from the current situation – where the liability is on financial institutions.
-Expect to see more of your favorite retailers adopt these new chip card terminals throughout 2015 and after.
+Starting in October 2015, retailers are responsible for fraudulent transactions if they do not have EMV chip card enabled terminals installed, which is a shift from the liability is on financial institutions.
+Expect to see all retailers accept EMV cards in the future.

 When can I expect to receive my EMV chip card?